knaw-huc/brieven-van-hooft-pipeline/README.md

 * **Software:** A conversion pipeline to take the current form of Brieven van Hooft and transform it in such a way that it can be shown in TextAnnoViz.
 This git repository will primarily hold this implementation, its input and output.
     * The pipeline includes some preprocessors to fix the FoLiA input, as the data authors added some extensions that renders the FoLiA invalid. (*Time estimate:* 8 hours)
     * **Software:** STAM to W3C Web Annotation export.
-This STAM extension is already [formulated here](https://github.com/annotation/stam/tree/master/extensions/stam-webannotations) but is not implemented yet.
+This STAM extension is already [formulated here](https://github.com/annotation/stam/tree/master/extensions/stam-webannotations).
+It has been largely implemented already in preparation for this project.
         * *Time estimate:* 40 hours
+    * **Software:** `stam align` - Realign annotations against a new text resource.
+Needed to re-align the annotations from the FoLiA with the original text source.
+        * *Time estimate:* 20 hours
 * **Service:** TextAnnoViz service for Brieven van Hooft, allowing to interactively search and view the letters and annotations online.
 * **Data:** STAM model for Brieven van Hooft.
 This can be queried and visualised using low-level local tools.
 * **Data (optional):** Some static HTML visualisations provided via the STAM tooling, not reliant on any further infrastructure.